-- Raiden, Raiden Fighters and Fire Shark have the tank/gunboat enemies.
+- Raiden, Raiden Fighters and Fire Shark are notorious for this, frustrating would-be 1cc players in the form of the tank/gunboat enemies.
 If you do well enough (survive long enough, amass loads of points, get lots of powerups/bombs), the tanks/gunboats that initially have poor reaction time as well as Painfully Slow Projectiles start shooting you with faster and more accurate shots as soon as they come onscreen.
-If you're doing well enough, you'll start meeting up with so-called "Sniper Tanks".

 - Triggerheart Exelica calls this the VBAS (Variable Boss Attack System): basically, this means that the more point medals you collect during the level, the more forms the boss of that stage has and the harder it is.
-If you have enough, you even have to face a Bonus Boss afterwards.
+If you have enough, you even have to face an Optional Boss afterwards.

 - In Darius Gaiden, getting a shot powerup will increase the difficulty to the stage's default difficulty.

 - Touhou has this is the 4th to 6th games.
 It gets remarkably less complicated each game.
 In the 4th game (Lotus Land Story) pretty everything that could be considered playing well raises it, but the opposite is also true, meaning that letting point items fall off the screen makes the game easier.
 The next game (Mystic Square) has fewer things increase the rank, but the only ways to decrease it are dying and bombing.
 Embodiment of Scarlet Devil has the rank just keep going up over time and can only normally be decreased by dying.
 And for some reason it resets to the middle level with each stage.
 None of the other games use rank, though Imperishable Night lets you start with more lives if you keep continuing.